genevaers/DevOps/README.md

 2. Execute Build.sh.
 This will start a series of scripts and jobs which will build the Performance Engine then execute regression tests.

-The build process generates tagging scripts.
+The build process generates tagging scripts and JCL.

 ### Tagging the build

+You can run the tagging script:
-1. In the SH directory of DevOps execute the generated script TAGBLD.
+1. In the SH directory of DevOps execute the generated script TAGBUILD.sh. or submit the tagging JCL:
+2. In your build JCL library (<GERS_ENV_HLQ>.JCL), submit TAGBLD.

 ### Tagging the release
+You can run the tagging script:
-1. In the SH directory of DevOps execute the generated script TAGREL.
+1. In the SH directory of DevOps execute the generated script TAGREL.sh. or submit the tagging JCL:
+2. In your build JCL library (<GERS_ENV_HLQ>.JCL), submit TAGREL.